 The smallest hornbeam variety is the Japanese hornbeam (Carpinus japonica).
 Its small size allows it to fit into tiny yards and under power lines.
 The leaves are light and easily cleaned up.
 You can prune Japanese hornbeams as bonsai specimens.

-The European hornbeam tree (Carpinus betulus) is seldom grown in the U.S. More than twice the height of an American hornbeam, it is still a manageable size, but it grows incredibly slowly.
+The European hornbeam tree (Carpinus betulus) is seldom grown in the U.S. More than twice the height of American hornbeam, it is still a manageable size, but it grows incredibly slowly.
 Landscapers generally prefer trees that show faster results.

 Hornbeam growing conditions are found in all but the southernmost tips of the U.S., from U.S. Department of Agriculture plant hardiness zones 3 through 9.
 They grow in sun or shade and prefer organically rich soil.